top of page

 1 lb Roma tomatoes, cored and roughly chopped

-2 tablespoons Aleppo chile pepper
+2 tbsp Aleppo chile pepper

 1 tbsp Spanish smoked paprika